 If you don’t have water stored, why not?
 If you don’t have some food stored for at least 30 days at the very least, why not?
-Please remember, the government will not step in and deliver water, food, over the counter pharmacy needs, first aid supplies for days, weeks or months, if at all, where you are.
+Please remember, the government will not step in and deliver water, food, over-the-counter pharmacy needs, or first aid supplies for days, weeks, or months, if at all, where you are.

-If you think that grocery store right around the corner will be open, it will not be after an unforeseen disaster.
-The shelves will be empty and you will not be able to buy anything even with cash, OR the 20-ounce water bottle may be $20.00 CASH ONLY.
+If you think that the grocery store right around the corner will be open, it will not be after an unforeseen disaster.
+The shelves will be empty and you will not be able to buy anything even with cash, OR the 20-ounce water bottle maybe $20.00 CASH ONLY.
 I think you understand what I’m saying.

 I’m not saying I will be ruthless, I want that to be very clear.
 I have written almost 1200 posts trying to teach people to be prepared.
-I have taught classes for many years showing people how to make bread, being self-reliant, food storage and emergency preparedness.
+I have taught classes for many years showing people how to make bread, be self-reliant, food storage, and emergency preparedness.

 You know the drill, 4 gallons per person per day.